rajnathsah/PerformanceTuning_Oracle/Partitioning.md

        Partitioned key is based on virtual columns (Virtual columns are not stored on disk and only exist as metadata)

 8. List the reasons to use partitioning feature?
-   When database size is huge and indivisual table size is more than 2g then sql running on such table may perform very poorly
+   When database size is huge and indivisual table size is more than 2g then sql running on such table may perform very poorly.
    Files recovery may take days
    Maintenance - Rebuilding of indexes may take days
    Queried with full table scans take hours to complete